 Day 1 - Make your way to the Tres Cruces bus terminal in Montevideo to take the bus to Rocha region (tickets provided).
 It's about a 4 to 5 hour journey to the starting point in the north east of the country.
 On the road you should see the large herds of cattle grazing in the pasture, as well as hundreds of horses and gauchos working with them.
 Arrive at Los Chajá Ecolodge, in Barra de Valizas, in time for lunch and to meet the team and horses.
 In the afternoon saddle up and start riding through the woods to a hidden lagoon where you can have a refreshing swim!
 Once on the horses again, you return to Los Chajá along the Atlantic coast, a chance for a long canter in the surf.
-Dinner at either at the base or at a restaurant in the town.
-Overnight at Los Chajá Ecolodge, or at a nearby posada. (approx 3 hours riding).
+Dinner and overnight at Los Chajá Ecolodge. (approx 3 hours riding).
 (B,L,D)

 Day 2 - The ride today starts by taking the horses across the mouth of Valizas' river, ridden or towed by boat, depending on the tides.
 A full day ride takes you through a fascinating dune system, now a national park, to Cabo Polonio - a fishing village turned 'low key' beach resort.
 The village is only accessible through these shifting sand dunes making the village an interesting outpost.
 After visiting the ancient lighthouse and viewing part of the biggest sea lion's colony in Americas, you have lunch at a typical local restaurant, with fresh fish, seaweed, and other typical local seafood on the menu.
 After lunch ride back to Valizas through the pine forests.
 At the end of the day's adventure, if the weather conditions allow, you will have the opportunity to swim with your horse!
-Dinner at either at the base or at a restaurant in the town.
-Overnight at Los Chajá Ecolodge, or at a nearby posada.
+Dinner and overnight at Los Chajá Ecolodge.
 (5 hours riding).
 (B,L,D)